carstenheisterkamp/oblivion/README.md

 ## INSTALLATION / HOW TO USE
 Clone or download the repository, in the terminal navigate to the folder, start SWI Prolog (swipl) and consult oblivion.pl.
-Start the game by typing 'oblivion'.
+Start the game by typing 'oblivion.'.